DevExpress/devextreme-demos/JSDemos/Demos/Popover/Overview/jQuery/description.md

 ##  Animate Popover

 If you want to show and hide Popover with animation effects, assign an object with the **show** and **hide** fields to the [animation](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/animation/) property.
 Each of these fields accepts an object that configures the animation [type](/Documentation/ApiReference/Common/Object_Structures/animationConfig/#type) and [other properties](/Documentation/ApiReference/Common/Object_Structures/animationConfig/).
-In this demo, Popover appears with a pop animation and fades away when it disappears.
+In this demo, Popover appears with a pop-up animation and fades away when it disappears.

 ## Shade the Background